 Recently I’ve started making documentation work with photography and video.
 I’m starting to find the materials I use are driven by the aims and the goals of each project.

 Q. Who are the biggest influences of your work?

 A. Influences change every time I start thinking about new ideas.
 Lately, I’ve been looking at a lot of queer photography from the 1990s.
 I love the work of Australian artist Matthew Huppatz and I’ve been reading a lot of Tim Dean, which is influencing the context of the work I’m making at the moment.

 Q. What role do you think artists have in society?

 A. I think artists form part of a group of creatives who contribute to visual culture in a way that facilitates shifts in how society approaches social, political and cultural issues over time.

-Q. Why did you choose Curtin to study a Bachelor of Arts (Fine Art)?
+Q. Why did you choose Curtin to study Fine Art?